-Another good reason to use two or more different scatter matrices $\bSigma(P)$ is the potential to find interesting structures in the distribution $P$ by comparing these matrices; see or and the references cited therein.
+Some people may feel overwhelmed by the diversity of scatter functionals which are available.
+However, comparing two or more different scatter matrices $\bSigma(P)$ allows one to find interesting structures in the distribution $P$.
+For an explanation of this paradigm and examples we refer to Nordhausen et al.\ (\citeyear {Nordhausen_etal_2008}), Tyler et al.\ (\citeyear{Tyler_etal_2009}) and the references cited therein.

-A special class of location and scatter functionals are multivariate $M$-functionals.
-Introduced by , their properties have been analyzed by numerous authors, an incomplete list of references being , , and .
-In particular, prove existence and uniqueness of multivariate $t$-functionals of location and scatter, generalizing results of .
+A special class of location and scatter functionals are multivariate $M$-funct\-ionals.
+Introduced by Maronna (\citeyear{Maronna_1976}), their properties have been analyzed by numerous authors, an incomplete list of references being Huber (\citeyear{Huber_1981}), Hampel et al.\ (\citeyear{Hampel_etal_1986}), Tyler (\citeyear{Tyler_1987a,Tyler_1987b}), Kent and Tyler (\citeyear{Kent_Tyler_1988,Kent_Tyler_1991}) and Dudley et~al.\ (\citeyear{Dudley_etal_2009}).
+In particular, Dudley et~al.\ (\citeyear{Dudley_etal_2009}) prove existence and uniqueness of multivariate $t$-functionals of location and scatter, generalizing results of Kent and Tyler (\citeyear{Kent_Tyler_1988,Kent_Tyler_1991}).
 Moreover, they provide an in-depth analysis of weak continuity and differentiability of such functionals which implies consistency and asymptotic normality of the corresponding estimators.
-Similar considerations have been made by for the special $M$-functional of scatter due to .
-As to the robustness of multivariate $t$-functionals of location and scatter, we refer to and the references therein.
+Similar considerations have been made by D\"umbgen (\citeyear{Duembgen_1998}) for the special $M$-functional of scatter due to Tyler (\citeyear {Tyler_1987a}).
+As to the robustness of multivariate $t$-functionals of location and scatter in terms of so-called breakdown points, we refer to D\"umbgen and Tyler (\citeyear{Duembgen_Tyler_2005}) and the references therein.